Malobika8/All-In-One/OOP/Basics-Ch-1.md

 - Only Inner classes can be static
 - In Java, we only have Pass by Value and not Pass by Reference.
 - Every Class by default extends Object class.
+- We cannot override something which is declared as *final*.
+We can use it to prevent overriding and inheritance.
+A final class implicitly declares all of its methods as final.
+- (Early Binding)

 ## Singleton Class